Gulshan-koondhar/hackathon-book/README.md

 # Physical AI & Humanoid Robotics: Complete AI-Native Interactive Textbook

-This repository contains the complete AI-native interactive textbook for Physical AI & Humanoid Robotics.
+This repository contains the source code for the complete AI-native interactive textbook for Physical AI & Humanoid Robotics.
+The actual textbook is deployed at: https://physical-ai-robotics-textbook-new.vercel.app

 The goal is to enable any motivated learner with an RTX workstation (or cloud equivalent) and a Jetson kit to go from zero to a fully functional voice-controlled humanoid robot (simulated + real deployment) in one quarter.

 ## Features